SamStudio8/samstudio8.github.io.off/_posts/2015-08-27-bridgebuilding-p4.md

 I had a pretty good idea as to what had happened but I ran the inputs to `brunel` (the final step of `bridgebuilder`) through `PrintReads` as a sanity check.
-This proved a little more difficult to orchestrate than one might have expected, I had to falsify headers and add those pesky missing `@RG` tags that plagued us before.
+This proved a little more difficult to orchestrate than one might have expected, I had to falsify headers and add those pesky missing `RG` tags that plagued us before.

 The inputs were fine, as suspected, `brunel` was the malformer.
 My hunch?
 My [quick hack](https://github.com/SamStudio8/bridgebuilder/commit/e5a83b46d64f888c6dc7780779a2786d7849328e) to [fix my last `brunel` problem]({% post_url 2015-07-31-bridgebuilding-p3 %}#translations) had come back